 CORE ITEM BUILD:

-Boots of Mobility - They are essential to this build, you are buying them 90% of the time (exception being if enemy team is full AD (maybe) or full AP with a ton of CC.
+Mobility Boots - They are essential to this build, you are buying them 90% of the time (exception being if enemy team is full AD (maybe) or full AP with a ton of CC.
 They make your ganks extremely strong.

 Stalker's Blade - He prioritizes Stalker's Blade highly - after Mobility Boots.
 Skips even components of Trinity Force for it if he has to.
 I'm guessing he really values the extra burst from blue smite.